 § 10015.
-Procedures for Applying for Discretionary Environmental Enforcement and Training Act Grants.
+Procedures for Applying for Environmental Enforcement and Training Act Grants.

-- (a) To apply for an enforcement and training grant under this program, qualifiedeligible entities must complete an application-as specified by the Secretary.
-The application will require, signed by an authorized representative under penalty of perjury, that includes, at a minimum, all of the following information: - (1) The organization's name, physical mailing business address and post office box, business telephone and fax numbers, and e-mail and web page addresses, if applicable; - (2) The application must be signed by a person duly authorized by the applicant organization and provide the authorized person representative's business telephone and fax numbers, and e-mail address; - (3) The name, business telephone number, and business email address of the person with day-to-day responsibility for the project (if different from the authorized representative) and that person's telephone and fax numbers, and e-mail address.; - (4) A narrative/work plan that describes the applicant's proposed project.
-The narrative/work plan must contain, at a minimum, all of the following information: - (A) Identify tThe environmental enforcement and/or training objectives to be addressed by the project.
-This includes the need the project seeks to address, the communities the project is intended to benefit, and a description of how the proposed project will enhance the enforcement of environmental laws. - (B) Applications for training courses should include one or more of the following environmental justice learning objectives for course participants:
+- (a) To apply for an discretionary grant for enforcement andor training grant under this program, or for a peace officer training grant for funds reallocated pursuant to section 10013(b)(1), qualifiedeligible entities must complete an application as specified by the Secretary.
+The application will require, signed by an authorized representative under penalty of perjury, that includes, at a minimum, all of the following information: - (1) The organization's name, physical mailingbusiness address and post office box, business telephone and fax numbers, and e-mail and web page addresses, if applicable;

+- (2) The application must be signed by a person duly authorized by the applicant organization and provide the authorized personrepresentative's name, title, business telephone and fax numbers, and e-mail address. - (3) The name, title, business telephone number, and business e-mail address of the person with day-to-day responsibility for the project (if different from the authorized representative) and that person's telephone and fax numbers, and e-mail address.; - (4) A narrative/work plan that describes the applicant's proposed project.
+The narrative/work plan must contain, at a minimum, all of the following information: - (A) A concise description of the proposed project, - (AB) Identify tThe environmental enforcement and/or training objectives to be addressed by the project.
+This includes the need the project seeks to address, the communities the project is intended to benefit, and a description of how the proposed project will enhance the enforcement of environmental laws, - (C) Applications for training courses shall include one or more of the following environmental justice learning objectives for course participants, or explain why such a component is not included: - (1) Developing an understanding of environmental justice laws and principles, including, but not limited to, the importance of community engagement and transparency in environmental enforcement efforts, - (2) Gaining familiarity with techniques for identifying disadvantaged, low-income, or overburdened communities, and strategies for targeting enforcement resources, projects or plans to their benefit, and/or - (3) Developing tools and strategies for incorporating community engagement and increased transparency, where appropriate, into enforcement efforts, - (DB) Identify tThe project's environmental enforcement and/or training target audience, and how the organization intends to reach this audience, - (CE) Identify tThe environmental statutes/acts addressed by the project-.